ekamenar/ekamenar.github.io/_news/Koopman_Workshop_Moise.md

   slider: true
 ---

-We are pleased to announce that we are organizing the workshop <a href="https://uniri.hr/en/science-and-research/koopman-operator-theory-fundamentals-approximations-and-applications/">"Koopman Operator Theory: Fundamentals, Approximations and Applications 2"</a> which will be held from \textbf{September 10th to 12th, 2025} in <a href="https://uniri.hr/en/university-and-community/palace-moise/">Moise palace, Cres</a>.
+We are pleased to announce that we are organizing the workshop <a href="https://uniri.hr/en/science-and-research/koopman-operator-theory-fundamentals-approximations-and-applications/">"Koopman Operator Theory: Fundamentals, Approximations and Applications 2"</a>

 ---

+The workshop will be held from \textbf{September 10th to 12th, 2025} in <a href="https://uniri.hr/en/university-and-community/palace-moise/">Moise palace, Cres</a>.

 The workshop is organized by Igor Mezić (UC Santa Barbara, USA), Antonio Navarra (University of Bologna & Euro-Mediterranean Center on Climate Change, Italy), and Ervin Kamenar (University of Rijeka, Faculty of Engineering).